-On a cruise ship you have options and top-notch, high quality food.
-You can visit the grill for a burger, visit the pizzeria, eat at the buffet, eat in the dining room or dine at the specialty restaurant.
-Most of these options are either complimentary or you are charged a small fee.
+On a cruise ship, you have options and top-notch, high-quality food.
+You can visit the grill for a burger, visit the pizzeria, eat at the buffet, eat in the dining room or dine at the speciality restaurant.
+Most of these options are complimentary or cost a small fee.

 This photo is the main dining room on the Royal Caribbean Voyager of the Seas

 Board Certified Doctor and other medical staff are on board every ship with monitoring equipment, diagnostic testing, and prescription medication in case of emergency.
 Sad to say I have had to visit the ship’s doctor a few times.
 Your bill for a visit gets added to your cruise ship tab.

 7. Great for all ages, there’s something for everyone.